Top 50 “Russian” Romance Scammer Names & Patterns (Updated 2025)

 “Anastasia” — Texas

 Three weeks of romantic chats; she sent a passport and “visa” scan.
-A quick review flagged date conflicts and a mismatched MRZ.
-He stopped: saved ~$3,200.
+A quick review flagged date conflicts and a mismatched document pattern.
+He stopped and avoided a much larger loss.

 “Irina” — Florida

 Real identity, agency pressure.
-She was genuine but managed by an operator; constant “gift” upsells on platform.
-Client set boundaries; spending dropped to zero.
+She was genuine, but managed by an operator; constant platform upsells replaced normal relationship progress.
+The client set boundaries and stopped spending.

 “Olga” — New York

 Perfect photos, no direct call.
 Reverse search matched the gallery to a model’s portfolio.
-Profile Check showed heavy script reuse.
-Client avoided > $1,000 in “fees.”
+Profile review showed heavy script reuse.
+The client avoided another round of fees.

 FAQ